Trump adds nuance to pro-Israel approach ahead of Netanyahu visit

 In that regard, the lines drawn by the White House help Netanyahu fend off demands from the far right in his coalition for sweeping steps, like annexing portions of the West Bank.

-“There are many decisions that are hostile to the Palestinians,” said Hanan Ashrawi, a senior Palestinian legislator and scholar.
-“Trump made some promises during the election that cannot be applied on the ground because it would create uncertainty, violence and instability which will be beyond anyone's ability to control.”

-Palestinians would be alarmed if Trump decided to proceed with moving the U.S. Embassy to Jerusalem, essentially recognising the city as Israel's capital despite international objections that its status must be decided in negotiations.
+Palestinians would be especially alarmed if Trump decided to proceed with moving the U.S. Embassy to Jerusalem, essentially recognising the city as Israel's capital despite international insistence that its status must be decided in negotiations.

 The Palestinians want East Jerusalem, captured by Israel in the 1967 Middle East war and annexed in a move not recognised internationally, as the capital of their future state.

-Trump and his aides have played down the prospects for a quick embassy move since he took office on Jan.
-20. But he could come under pressure to address the issue during Netanyahu’s visit.
-No one can be sure what the president might say.
+Trump and his aides have played down the prospects for a quick embassy move since he took office.

 MODERATING INFLUENCE

-Some experts see a moderating influence as Trump fills out his national security team.
+Some experts see a moderating influence in Trump's national security team.
 It has members such as Secretary of State Rex Tillerson, a former Exxon Mobil chief executive with extensive contacts among Gulf Arab governments, and Defense Secretary Jim Mattis, a retired Marine general.

 They will have to deal with other, sometimes ideologically driven advisers with close personal ties to Trump.
 David Friedman, Trump's former bankruptcy lawyer and now nominee as ambassador to Israel, has raised funds for a West Bank settlement and voiced doubt about Palestinian statehood.
-The president’s son-in-law, Jared Kushner, whose family has donated tens of thousands of dollars to the same settlement, has been assigned a senior role in Israeli-Arab diplomacy.
+Kushner’s family has donated tens of thousands of dollars to the same settlement.

 Aides may be moving circumspectly also in hope of keeping the door open if Trump – who has touted his skills as a master dealmaker – decides to seek what he has called the "ultimate deal": Israeli-Palestinian peace.